ilios/user-guide/schools/session-types.md

 This refers to an educational activity's modality.
 Examples include "Lecture", "Small Group <12", and "Tutorial".
 These are customizable at the School level.

-### Add New Session Type
+## Add New Session Type

-To create a new Session Type or to review existing session types, click as shown below.
-A newly created session type can be used for existing or for future Sessions being created in Ilios.
+To create a new session type or to review existing session types, click as shown below.
+A newly created session type can be used for existing or for future sessions being created in Ilios.

 ![show session type details](../images/schools/session_types/show_session_type_details.png)